mnmason86/reading-notes/401/401class33reading.md

 **Describe asynchronous actions in your own words**

-Asynchronous actions are actions that are performed after some other event takes place.
-The asynchronous method waits to execute the callback method until a response is returned.
+*Asynchronous actions are actions that are performed after some other event takes place.
+The asynchronous method waits to execute the callback method until a response is returned.*

 **What is the benefit of asynchronous methods**

-Asynchronous actions allow your app to run more smoothly and be more responsive.
-Other work can be completed while waiting on the result of a running task (in the async method)
+*Asynchronous actions allow your app to run more smoothly and be more responsive.
+Other work can be completed while waiting on the result of a running task (in the async method).*